AUD/USD, NZD/USD, USD/CNY – Asian Session Daily Forecast

 USD/CNY Technical Analysis

-The NZD/USD has been flat all week, as the pair seems quite comfortable trading between 0.6400 - 0.6450.
-With no major New Zealand events for the remainder of the week, the focus will shift to U.S. economic reports.
-On Wednesday, the Producer Price Index (PPI) is expected to slow to 0.0%, down from 0.2% a month earlier.
-However, Core PPI is projected to improve to 0.2%, after a decline of 0.1% in July.
-If investors like what they see in the releases, risk appetite could improve and push the kiwi higher.
+NZD/USD continues to look lackluster, as the pair appears content to trade between 0.6400 - 0.6450.
+In Thursday's Asian session, the pair is trading at 0.6438, up 26% on the day.
+With no major New Zealand events for the remainder of the week, the spotlight shifts to key U.S. economic reports.
+On Thursday, the U.S. release consumer inflation reports for August.
+Both CPI and Core CPI are expected to slow in August, after recording 0.3% gains in July.
+This could sour risk appetite and hurt minor currencies like the NZ dollar.

 NZD/USD Technical Analysis